 EndNote is a bibliographic citation manager.
 It helps you keep track of citation information for the resources you plan to use in your papers and projects.
 It also creates bibliographies using the citations you’ve collected in APA, MLA, Chicago, or several other citation style formats.

 EndNote Web and its Cite While You Write plug-in allow you to easily create in-text citations within Microsoft Word.
 At the same time, they compile a reference page for you in Word using only the sources that you’ve cited in your paper.

-EndNote Desktop is also available as a feature on campus computers.
-We currently use EndNote x7.
+EndNote Desktop is available for faculty and staff.
+We currently use EndNote x8.
 The desktop version allows you to attach files (like article PDFs) and store unlimited references (versus the 50,000 allowed in EndNote Web).
-Access the desktop version by searching for EndNote from the taskbar.
 Faculty and staff may email the firstname.lastname@example.org to have EndNote Desktop installed on their campus-owned desktop or laptop.